From making a room appear larger or brighter to adding a unique focal point, commercial mirrors serve a variety of purposes in design.

 To clean a mirror properly, use a non-ammoniated cleaning product.
 Spray the cleaner onto a cloth, and wipe down the glass surface.

-One of the worst things you can do to a mirror is spray an ammoniated cleaner directly on the surface.
+One of the worst things you can do to a mirror is to spray an ammoniated cleaner directly on the surface.
 While this doesn’t damage the glass, it may affect other components of the mirror.
 Moisture from the cleaner can roll onto the mirror’s edge and damage the back of the mirror, causing its silvering to flake.
 Ammoniated cleaners may also damage a mirror’s frame over time.

-Protecting Commercial Mirror From Day 1
+Mirror Installers: Protecting Commercial Mirror From Day 1

 Standard commercial mirror sheets are versatile.
 They aren’t, however, as durable as some enhanced glasses.
 By paying careful attention to handling, you’ll ensure your mirrors remain fully intact through each leg of their journey to the customer.